Sciss/Almat-LD/ugens/README.md

 # UGens

-Contains SuperCollider UGens created during the project: Kuramoto, Hopf
+Contains SuperCollider UGens created during the project: Kuramoto, Hopf.
+They work with SuperCollider 3.9.x or newer.
+ScalaCollider-UGens includes these two UGens starting from version 1.19.4.

 ## Build